Q&A with MY ARCHITECT Filmmaker Nathaniel Kahn with architects Brinda Somaya & Gina Pollara

 Brinda Somaya is an architect and urban conservationist and the Founder and Principal Architect of Somaya and Kalappa Consultants (SNK).
 Upon completion of her Bachelor of Architecture from Mumbai University and her Master of Arts from Smith College in Northampton, MA, USA, she started her firm in 1978 in Mumbai, India.
 In May 2012 she was the recipient of an Honorary Doctorate from her alma mater, Smith College.
 In 2014 she was awarded the Indian Institute of Architects – Baburao Mhatre Gold Medal for Lifetime Achievement.
 In 2015 she was honoured as Distinguished Professor by the Indian Education Society’s College of Architecture (IES), Mumbai.
 From 2016-2021 she was the Chairperson of the Board of Governors, School of Planning and Architecture, Vijayawada, an Institute of National Importance.
 In 2017 she joined the Board of the Lafargeholcim Foundation for Sustainable Construction, Zurich, Switzerland and was also elected as the A.D.
 White Professor-at-Large by Cornell University, U.S.A.
 Read more.

-Note: Ms. Somaya and her firm oversaw the award winning conservation and restoration of several of Louis Kahn's buildings on the campus of the Indian Institute of Management, in Ahmedabad, India.
+Note: Ms. Somaya and her studio (SNK) won the Award Of Distinction, UNESCO Asia-Pacific Awards For Cultural Heritage Conservation of Louis Kahn’s Vikram Sarabhai Library, on the campus of Indian Institute of Management, Ahmedabad, India.